kimtore/pms/doc/pms.md

 :   Play the song under the cursor.

 add
-:   Add the selected song(s), or the selected playlist if in windowlist mode, to the queue.
+:   Add the selected song(s), or the selected songlist if in windowlist mode, to the queue.

 add-to
-:   Add the selected song(s) to a chosen playlist.
+:   Add the selected song(s) to a chosen songlist.

 next
-:   Play the next song from the playlist or library.
+:   Play the next song from the queue or library.

 really-next
 :   DEPRECATED.
-Play the next song from the playlist or library.
+Play the next song from the queue or library.

 prev
 :   Play the previous song.